poseidon/typhoon/docs/digital-ocean.md

 !!! warning
     Do not choose a `controller_type` smaller than 2GB.
 Smaller droplets are not sufficient for running a controller and bootstrapping will fail.

-!!! bug
-    Digital Ocean firewalls do not yet support the IP tunneling (IP in IP) protocol used by Calico.
-You can try using "calico" for `networking`, but it will only work if the cloud firewall is removed (unsafe).